A Glossary of Church & Episcopal Words

 Undercroft: The lower level of the All Souls building.

-Ushers: Four members who gather offerings and help make sure services run smoothly.
+Ushers: Four members who gather offerings and invite people to the communion rail.

 Veil: On the altar, a seasonally colored cloth that is placed over the pall.